 The guide may have to adapt the route to weather conditions and/or to group physical and/or technical ability.

-- The organization and supervision of each tour by a state qualified trekking guide/s,
+- The organization and supervision by a state qualified trekking guide,

-- half-board accommodation in basic hotel or inn in mixed dormitory or triple/quadruple room,
+- half-board accommodation in either a basic hotel or gîte in either a mixed dormitory or a triple/quadruple room,

 - picnic lunches,